 The simple fact is that as marijuana becomes easier to buy and grow, intelligent boozers are switching to marijuana.

 The alcohol companies know this, and they’re worried about losing money as society embraces medical, recreational, and social benefits of marijuana.

 The pharmaceutical companies and drug warriors lose money too!

-One thing’s for sure about the marijuana versus alcohol debate, as more people use and grow marijuana, and the use of alcohol declines, our world becomes a kinder, safer place!
+One thing’s for sure about the marijuana vs alcohol debate, as more people use and grow marijuana, and alcohol use declines, our world becomes a kinder, safer place!